False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading: Discussion

 \subsection{Rule-of-thumb criterion}

-The rule-of-thumb criterion evaluated in our study required that at least two dependent variables show an effect with a \emph{p}-value $\leq0.05$.
+The rule-of-thumb criterion evaluated in our study required that at least two dependent variables show an effect with $p\leq0.05$.
 This criterion has no rigorous mathematical foundation.
-It is rather a simple ad-hoc criterion which is intuitively and informally used by some researchers.
-The results of our simulation suggest, that this criterion may perform reasonably well: its false positive rate was similar to that obtained with the Bonferroni correction but it preserved less power.
-Despite these encouraging results, there are a number of caveats suggesting that the more principled Bonferroni correction is clearly preferable.
+It is rather a simple and intuitive ad-hoc criterion that some researchers may use in informal settings.
+The results of our simulation suggest that this criterion can perform reasonably well: its false positive rate was similar to that obtained with the Bonferroni correction but it preserved less power.
+Nevertheless, there are reasons for why the more principled Bonferroni correction is clearly preferable.

 One problem is that the rule-of-thumb criterion is not sensitive to the number of dependent variables that are tested.
 Requiring at least two effects with $p\leq0.05$ is a strict criterion when only two dependent variables are tested, but it is not sufficient when twenty dependent variables are tested.
 The latter situation is not uncommon in reading research, because researchers often evaluate a number of common eye-tracking measures calculated for several regions of interest, e.g., the pre-target region, target, and post-target region, or, in experiments using the boundary paradigm, the pre-boundary region and the post-boundary region.
-Thus, it was a mere coincidence that the parameters of our study were such that the rule-of-thumb criterion could performed so well.

-Another problem with the rule-of-thumb criterion is that it is inappropriate in situations where an effect can only appear in one measure.
-For example, if a manipulation leads to measurable differences in processing only in very late stages, its effects may only be measurable in total reading times.
-Requiring that this effect also emerges in a second measure would make it impossible to detect it.
+Thus, it was a mere coincidence that the rule-of-thumb criterion performed so well in our simulation.
+As mentioned earlier, another problem with the rule-of-thumb criterion is that it fails completely in situations where the effect can only appear in one measure.
+In sum, this illustrates why informal criteria should not be used as a substitute for rigorous alternatives such as the Bonferroni correction.

-Finally, the suitability of the rule-of-thumb criterion also depends on statistical properties of the dependent measures such as their mutual correlations and these properties change from experiment to experiment.
-Although the rule-of-thumb criterion performed reasonably well in the present study, it is clear that it will be much less appropriate in other settings.
-Different situations would therefore require different rules of thumb, and determining the correct rule of thumb is not trivial.
-For these reasons, we advise against using the rule-of-thumb criterion.
-The Bonferroni correction is preferable because it is more principled and so easy to use that an even easier to apply criterion should hardly be necessary.